-When it comes to fats, aim for 3 servings per day of foods such as avocados, nuts and seeds.
+When it comes to fats, aim for 3 servings per day of foods such as avocados, nut, seeds and/or oils.
 These foods contain good amounts of monounsaturated and polyunsaturated fats but also impressive amounts of fibre, vitamins and minerals.
 Try adding a few tablespoons of peanut butter to a sliced apple – a delicious and easy snack that’ll satisfy your whole food fat needs!

-I encourage you to print the pyramid out and hang it up on your fridge.
+I encourage you to download the pyramid and save it to your computer/phone and share with friends who you think it may also benefit.
 Treat it as a rough guide to help you make healthier choices – it is by no means necessary for you to follow it literally for you to reap the many benefits of a healthier diet, but the more the better.
-Remember, health is indeed a spectrum, so aim to be consistent rather than perfect!
+Remember, health is about long term averages (not one week cleanses), so aim to be consistent rather than perfect!